marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   defined in the current compilation unit and uses static variables.
-There is no standard-compliant way to write such a signal handler, resolver function, or implementation function, and the best that you can do is to remove the :gcc-attr:`leaf` attribute or mark all such static variables ``volatile``.
+There is no standard-compliant way to write such a signal handler, resolver function, or implementation function, and the best that you can do is to remove the :fn-attr:`leaf` attribute or mark all such static variables ``volatile``.
 Lastly, for ELF-based systems that support symbol interposition, care should be taken that functions defined in the current compilation unit do not unexpectedly interpose other symbols